guyzmo/flask-presst/README.md

 [![Requirements Status](https://requires.io/github/biosustain/flask-presst/requirements.png?branch=master)](https://requires.io/github/biosustain/flask-presst/requirements/?branch=master)

 **Flask-Presst** is a Flask extension for REST APIs using the SQLAlchemy ORM and PostgreSQL.
-The extension has supports nesting and *embedding* of resources and powerful *resource methods*.
+The extension has supports nesting and embedding of resources and powerful resource methods.

 ## User's Guide